Dog Licensing / Registration Tag / Immunization

 Any person who shall own, keep or harbor or suffer the keeping or harboring of any dog of licensing age within the borough shall, in the month of January and annually thereafter, apply for and procure from the Health Department a license and official registration tag.

 The fee for the tag is $20 for each neutered or spayed dog and $23 for dogs, which have not been spayed or neutered.
-There is a late fee of $15 for applications made after the last day in January.
+There is a late fee of $15 for applications imposed starting February 1st of the licensing year..
 All dogs over the age of 6 months must have a rabies vaccination and must be licensed.
 Residents may not keep or harbor more than 5 dogs and/or cats without a kennel license.
-Kennel Permits cost $35.

-If you lose your dog's license you can obtain a replacement license for a $1 fee.
+If your dog's license tag is lost you can obtain a replacement license for a $1 fee.

-At the time of acquiring the license and registration tag, the applicant shall present proof that the dog has been immunized against rabies, which must be valid through October 31st of the licensing year.
+At the time of acquiring the license and registration tag, the applicant shall present proof that the dog has been immunized against rabies, which by NJ State Law must be valid through October 31st of the licensing year.

 Dog licenses cannot be renewed until after December 31 of the previous year.